andriybuday/hakaton-wp7-mobile/README.md

 # WP7 Hackathon Lviv October 2011

-This is a source code of super intense 24 hours of work during Windows Phone 7 Hackathon that took place in Lviv, Ukraine on 29th-30th of October, 2011.
+This is a source code of two teams that took part in Windows Phone 7 Hackathon in Lviv, Ukraine on 29-30th of October 2011.
+During the night we had 125 commits to the source-control (4:59PM first commit and 11:22AM last commit)!

 **My team won!**